Types of Degrees Marketing Research Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Marketing Research, too.
-About 13.2% of those with this major are international students.
+Marketing Research appeals to people across the globe.
+About 21.4% of those with this major are international students.

 How Much Do Marketing Research Majors Make?